GameAISchool2018members/notg/README.md

 ## What have we achieved?
 Due to the fact that we were not able to run any CUDA based learning, all the training took place on CPU with limited amount of iterations.
-During the training we've observed agent to score as high as 11.000 points and around 2.500 points on after learning runs.
+During the training we've observed agent to score as high as 11.000 points and around 2.500 points on after learning was completed.

 Agent is still feels dumb at times, but sometimes he is surprisingly clever in avoiding obstacles.
 In general we are really amazed on what Unity ML-Agent learning framework can do, and we are really happy that our agent is able to avoid any obstacles in such a short time.